 July 2003 all electrical equipment supplied for use in a hazardous area within the EU had to be certified to European ATEX Equipment Directive (94/9/EC).
 Consequently equipment that is certified for use in these areas is often called "ATEX Equipment" or, more generally, "Ex Equipment".

 The 94/9/EC Directive will be replaced by the new ATEX Directive (2014/34/EU) on 16th

 Everything Hazardous Areas

 We specialise in the supply of equipment certified to ATEX and also to the equivalent harmonised international IECEx standards.

-To suit all environments and applications, we have enclosures available in a variety of materials including GRP, mild steel, aluminium and stainless steel, suitable for IIA, IIB and IIC gas groups.
+To suit all environments and applications, we have enclosures available in a variety of materials including GRP, carbon steel, aluminium and stainless steel, suitable for IIA, IIB and IIC gas groups, and also dust hazards.
 We have particular expertise in designing and building custom Ex d control panels, including all stages from design to drawing production through to delivery and commissioning.

-With access to many leading hazardous area manufacturers; we can advise on, and source, the most cost-effective solution no matter what the requirements.
+With access to many leading manufacturers of equipment for hazardous areas; we can advise on, and source, the most cost-effective solution no matter what the requirements.